KiranV-10/CS425-Pos-Web-App/README.md

 ### File Structure
 app.py - entry file to the application

-db.py  - database details,
+config.py  - database details and configuration

-helper.py - shared file containing helper functions for all the modules

-modules folder - Each dao can be found here, handling the CRUD operations for the corresponding object
+views folder - Each dao can be found here, handling the CRUD operations for the corresponding object. helper.py is shared file containing helper functions for all the DAO.

 ## Running the application